AbdullahFaiaz/Urban-Estates/Client/README.md

-# Urban Estates Real Estate Website
+# Urban Estates
+A Real Estate Website

 ## Introduction
 Discover your dream property with Urban Estates.
 From cozy suburban homes to luxurious penthouses, we offer a diverse range of listings to suit every taste and budget.